jamesmcm/alma-nv/README.md

 ### Chrooting into an Installation

 After the installation is done, you can `chroot` into the environment to perform further customizations before the first boot.
+ALMA will automatically detect partitions and filesystem types (ext4/btrfs/LUKS).

 ```bash
 sudo alma chroot /dev/disk/by-id/usb-Generic_USB_Flash_Disk-0:0